-Chandelier bush is a common remedy for coughs and colds in Trinidad.
+Chandelier bush is a common remedy for coughs and colds in Trinidad and Tobago.
 The leaves are squeezed or brewed to make the remedy.
-Either way, it tastes terrible!
-But it does work.
+Both versions taste terrible but they do work.

 This is not medical advice.
 Please see the disclaimer page for more.